makrai/notes/mosbach2006-stabil-finetune.md

   * same behavior also for RoBERTa and ALBERT: Appendix Fig. 11 and 12
-* the vanishing gradients we observe during fine-tuning are harder to resolve than the standard vanishing gradient problem (Hochreiter, 1991; Bengio+ 1994).
-In
+* the vanishing gradients we observe during fine-tuning are harder to resolve than the standard vanishing gradient problem (Hochreiter, 1991; Bengio+ 1994)
   * common weight initialization schemes (Glorot and Bengio, 2010; He+ 2015)
     * the pre-activations of each layer of the network have zero mean and unit variance in expectation
     * hE, we cannot simply modify the weights of a pre-trained model on each layer to ensure this property since this would conflict with the idea of using the pre-trained weights

 ### Importance of bias correction in ADAM